 Take two teaspoons of dried hibiscus calyces and add them into boiling water.
 Allow the tisane to brew between five and ten minutes, then strain the beverage and pour it into a cup.
 You can add sugar or honey to sweeten it, and other flavors–such as ginger, mint or cinnamon–to enhance the taste.
 Enjoy the tea while it is still hot.

-How to make cold brew hibiscus tea properly
+How to make hibiscus iced tea properly

-A cold glass of hibiscus tea can be the perfect choice for hot summer weather, allowing you to stay hydrated and cool at the same time.
+A cold glass of hibiscus iced tea can be the perfect choice for hot summer weather, allowing you to stay hydrated and cool at the same time.

 Other amazing ways to use hibiscus